2 Week Mexico Itinerary: Backpacking the Yucatán Peninsula

 • Private Taxi: With Valladolid and Merida being so close, a taxi may be tempting.
 However, the ADO bus is cheaper and the more budget-friendly option!

 • ADO Bus: Of course, I am recommending the ADO!
-My ticket in July 2024 from Valladolid to Merida was 170 pesos.
+My ticket from Valladolid to Merida was 170 pesos.
 If you prefer a slightly faster route, you can choose the “ADO Conecta,” a shared van, best for people with less luggage.

 • The location of the Valladolid ADO station is here.